 7. Put a Quality Management Plan into place

 The last thing you want is for an order of goods that has quality issues to ship right before CNY.
 Sometimes quality can take a back seat as the factory is producing in high gear and is in a rush to get product out the door.
 This is yet another time when a trusted supplier or manufacturer relationship will help tremendously.
-Having a quality management and thorough inspection plan in place will drastically reduce the risks of a delayed shipment due to quality issues, or worse, shipping defective good to your customer’s door.
+Having a quality management and thorough inspection plan in place will drastically reduce the risks of a delayed shipment due to quality issues, or worse, shipping defective goods to your customer’s door.

 8. Take advantage of Vendor-Managed Inventory